EDH3155 Advanced Biophysical Studies in Sport and Physical Activity

 Examiner: Helmut Geiblinger

-This course is designed to build on learning from the course EDO2462 Biophysical Foundations of Sport and Physical Activity.
+This course is designed to build on learning from the foundation course EDH2253 Biophysical Foundations of Sport and Physical Activity.
 A sound understanding of biomechanical analysis, information processing models and psychological skills training for performance is desirable for the student working in the broad field of human movement.
-Adopting a behavioural emphasis this course provides a comprehensive introduction and analytical investigation of the processes that contribute towards biomechanics, motor behaviour control and sports psychology.
+Adopting a behavioural emphasis this course provides a comprehensive introduction and analytical investigation of the processes that contribute towards biomechanics, motor learning and sports psychology.
 More specifically, the principles of motor learning will be investigated so as to provide a platform from with the pre-service movement practitioner can design intelligent and appropriate learning environments with feedback structures that facilitate the acquisition of skilled motor behaviour.

-Students will examine the study of humans in movement from a biophysical perspective and the interdisciplinary framework that underpins human movement.
-Teachers, coaches, occupational and rehabilitation therapists, sports scientists, professional sportspeople and movement specialists within the broad field of human movement will learn how to apply and evaluate information about development of motor skills and the relationship between the body systems and the capacity for human physical performance.
+Students will examine the study of human movement from a biophysical perspective and the interdisciplinary framework that underpins human movement.
+Teachers, coaches, occupational and rehabilitation therapists, sports scientists, professional sportspeople and movement specialists within the broad field of human movement will learn how to apply and evaluate information about the development of motor skills and the relationship between the body systems and the capacity for human physical performance.
 Further research into the theoretical principles of teaching, coaching and rehabilitation in movement will be included.

 The philosophy underlying this course is to build on the foundation course and to provide an advanced knowledge base that is important for a myriad of specialised areas of interest such as movement education, health education, fitness, physical therapy, rehabilitation and indeed medicine.
 In response to this philosophy, this course provides the student with advanced knowledge of the relationships between mechanics of movement, movement control and psychological skills training for performance to various levels of activity and exercise.
 The key elements within these sub-disciplines are explored to provide skills training in the principles on which movement is based.